 If you love your veggies fresh, organic, local, and with minimal packaging, it makes perfect sense for you to get a box of veggies delivered instead.

-Ladies, you can now get eco beauty products delivered to your doorstep every quarter!
+You can now get the latest eco beauty products delivered to your doorstep every quarter!
 Launched by LOHASIA, Box by LOHASIA contains eco-conscious products and is now accepting sign ups.

 The Green Singapore Sale is back for a second year with a month of eco-friendly, sustainable and ethical shopping beginning 28 June 2013.
 Besides deals and discounts, what’s new this year is a weekend baazar showcasing a wide variety of green products from 24 local retailers.

 With the transboundary haze a current and recurring issue in Singapore, it is time to talk about indoor air quality.
 Haze or not, we spend more than 12 hour a day indoors, and so we felt it was fitting to piece together an indoor air quality toolkit on our SaferSkin Pinterest page.

 Awakening Beauty the Dr Hauschka Way by Susan West Kurz, with Tom Monte, talks about holistic beauty inside and out, where the focus is good health and wellbeing, which then shows as external beauty.
 How this book stands out from the others is in its philosophy about beauty, and how we must heal ourselves with healthy food, body and beauty practices, and be in tune with our inner rhythms.